Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 ### Decentralization
 Peer4commit can probably run completely decentralized, maybe on its own blockchain, maybe as a [Peershares](http://peershares.net/) implementation.
 But this will require a lot of thoughts.
 For now we focus on more practical things, but decentralization is certainly an ultimate goal.

+Multi-signature will already be a big step toward decentralization.

 ### Other
 We will also improve the various tools provided by the website:
 * add new recipients the fundraisers can distribute funds to: all the people involved in a GitHub issue, another Peer4commit project, a Reddit user, etc.